Acupuncture for nerve pain

 Modern medical advice for the treatment for neuropathic pain often involves the combined use of a range of pharmacological (e.g. amitriptyline, gabapentin, opioids, NSAIDs topical treatments such as capsaicin and lidocaine) and non-drug approaches, (e.g. transcutaneous electrical nerve stimulation, psychological treatments, and specialist procedures to stimulate, block or destroy discrete areas of the nervous system.

-Acupuncture is at least as beneficial as the drugs it has been tested against.
-Acupuncture may offer additional benefits, from better sleep to reduced mortality, and has fewer side effects than pharmaceutical treatment.
-In general, acupuncture is believed to stimulate the nervous system and cause the release of neurochemical messenger molecules.
+Clinical trials have shown that the effectiveness of acupuncture is at least as beneficial as the drugs it has been tested against for nerve pain.
+Acupuncture is believed to stimulate the nervous system and cause the release of neurochemical messenger molecules.
 The resulting biochemical changes influence the body's homeostatic mechanisms, thus promoting physical and emotional well-being.

 Watch my animated video below, which explains how acupuncture can relieve nerve pain.